cvxpy/cvxpy/doc/source/faq/index.rst

 What are the differences between CVXPY's solvers?
 -------------------------------------------------
-The solvers support different classes of problems and occupy different points on the Pareto frontier of speed, accuracy, and ease of installation.
+The solvers support different classes of problems and occupy different points on the Pareto frontier of speed, accuracy, and open source vs. closed source.
 See the "Solve method options" section in :ref:`Advanced Features <advanced>` for details.

 Can I use NumPy functions on CVXPY objects?